-Held to raise funds for motor neurone disease (known as ALS in the Netherlands), the Amsterdam City Swim sees swimmers raise a minimum of 300 euros sponsorship before diving into the canals to swim its grueling but iconic 2,000-metre course through the city centre.
+Held to raise funds for motor disease (known as ALS in the Netherlands), the Amsterdam City Swim sees swimmers raise a minimum sponsorship before diving into the canals to swim its grueling but iconic 2,000-metre course through the city centre.

 City Swim route

-Check the Amsterdam City Swim website for more information nearer the time.
+Check the Amsterdam City Swim website for more information.